flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Sensor calibration is of utmost importance before you fly your drone.
+Set the ``AUTOPILOT ORIENTATION`` & ``EXTERNAL MAG ORIENTATION`` if the orientation of the frame and AUTOPILOT are different.
 The sensors to be calibrated for correct attitude are given below:

 ..
 1. Accelerometer Calibration